stl3/aseprite_build_win/README.md

 # aseprite_build_win
-Action to build aseprite for win put bin in draft
+Action workflow to build aseprite for win put assets in draft Can choose latest stable or latest beta